Magic People: Background

 Prior to working with Rick Shorter on the album, the group's single "If I Call You By Some Name" bw "Copper Penny" was produced by him.
 He wrote the A side, which became a hit in Canada in January 1967.
 The single reached number 6 on Toronto’s CHUM chart with single sales reaching 35,000.
 This raised their profile, and after playing at the Café au Go Go, they attracted the right attention.
+An album deal was promptly struck with the Verve record label, initially on their Verve Folkways imprint and ultimately Verve Forecast.
+The group stayed in New York City from late April to early May 1967 and over the course of two sessions at Columbia's 30th Street studio on April 27 and May 4 recorded an album's worth of songs with Shorter producing, which included "Magic People", "Think I Care" and the B-side "White Song".
+A re-recording of "If I Call You By Some Name" and the outtake "Love and Racing" from these sessions remain unissued.

-An album deal was promptly done with the Verve record label.
-The group stayed in New York and went to Columbia Studios there to record some songs with Rick Shorter, which included "Magic People" and "Think I Care".
-The finished product which was released on July 1, 1967 was produced and arranged by Rick Shorter with help from The Paupers and under the production supervision of Jerry Schoenbaum and John Court.
+The finished product which was released on July 1, 1967, was produced and arranged by Rick Shorter with help from The Paupers and under the production supervision of Jerry Schoenbaum and John Court.

 Release

 Both mono and stereo versions of the album were released on vinyl in 1967.
 The album would peak at number 178 in the U.S. charts.

-The album was released on CD in 2008 by Pacemaker with additional tracks.
+The album was released on CD in 2008 by Pacemaker Entertainment with additional tracks.